 In Föld, Föld!… and Hallgatni akartam, Sandor Marai recounts his lost homeland; but if in the first he tries to recollect his memories of the last years he spent in Hungary, in the second, he denounces the drift of Hungarian history and politics.

-Márai, through the recognition of Hungarian faults throughout the 20th century, doesn’t fall into the trap of a specific historical narration which has, until today, taken over the political discourse in most of Central and Eastern Europe.
-He doesn’t describe history history through the prism of martyrdom and suffering, and accepts to acknowledge the perversity of the 20th century, the massacres, crimes and wrongdoings that has been caused or done by his own country.
+By acknowledging Hungarian faults throughout the 20th century, Márai doesn’t fall into the trap of a specific historical narrative which has, until today, taken over the political discourse in many parts of Central and Eastern Europe.
+He doesn’t describe history through the prism of martyrdom and suffering, and accepts to recognise the perversity of the 20th century, the massacres, crimes and wrongdoings caused or done by his own country.

-A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian), linguistics and literature in Strasbourg.
-Passionate about Central European history, culture and literature, she joined the team of Kafkadesk contributors in April 2019.
-You can check out her articles here!
+A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian), linguistics and literature and is passionate about Central European history, culture and literature.